- Derek Banker

 The Ultimate Competitive Advantage

 Prospects can research products, download case studies, and watch demonstrations on their own.
-What they cannot self-serve is clarity—a structured, expert perspective on their own situation.
+However, what they cannot self-serve is clarity—a structured, expert perspective on their own situation.
 They need a partner who can help them interpret their challenges, evaluate trade-offs, and build a business case that withstands internal scrutiny.

 By cultivating commercial curiosity, you equip your team to provide this unique value.
 You transform your sales organization from a group of product presenters into a team of indispensable diagnosticians.
 In doing so, you build a durable competitive advantage that drives predictable revenue growth and establishes your company as a true strategic partner to your customers.